 Yam is a plant cultivated for the consumption of its edible starchy tubers.
 Yam is a very popular meal in Nigeria.
 In modern times, high technology now exists that can be used to control the level of humidity and other climatic conditions.
 However, many farmers in these parts cannot afford such high technology storage systems.
 Hence, storage and preservation rates are very low.
 Infestation from insects and pests account for the major losses of yams recorded by farmers in Nigeria.
+Here you will get the best Storage units.
 This article teaches how to preserve yam, both at home and for the farmer, after harvest.

 How to Preserve Yam in Nigeria